ColmPurcell/CI_PP2_The_Crystal_Ball/README.md

 The code validation was tested using [Jigsaw validator](https://jigsaw.w3.org/css-validator/) for css with no issues found.

-The code validation was tested using [jshint](https://jshint.com/) for javascript with no issues found.
+The code validation was tested using [jshint](https://jshint.com/) for JavaScript with no issues found.

 ### Lighthouse Audit: